polterguy/magic.data.common/README.md

 ### [data.scalar]

-This slot is similar to the **[data.select]** slot, but will only return one value, as the value of its node after execution, and is typically used for aggregate results.
+This slot is similar to the **[data.select]** slot, but will only return one value as the value of its node after execution.
+This slot is typically used for aggregate results.
 You can see an example below.

 ```